Do you think you can do more with your kitchen?

 Do I need planning permission to build a kitchen extension?

-Having a plethora of kitchen extension ideas is all well and good, but what happens if you need to fulfil planning permission requirements and building regulations?
+All of this is well and good, but what happens if you need to fulfil planning permission requirements and building regulations?

-Before getting started on your dream kitchen extension, take a walk down your street and note if or any other properties have extensions similar to the one you have in mind.
+Before getting started on your dream kitchen, take a walk down your street and note if or any other properties have extensions similar to the one you have in mind.
 If so, it most likely indicates that you will be permitted to proceed with the project.

 If you fail to secure the planning permission you need and go ahead with your extension any way, you may be ordered to tear it down and restore your property’s prior structure at your own expense.